TeddyGaven/AnacondaJupyter/README.md

-# AnacondaJupyter A Simple Graph which shows the comparison of Production of crops in Andra pradesh
+# AnacondaJupyter- A Simple Graph which shows the comparison of Production of crops in Andra pradesh